cosminnicula/github-microservice-spring-boot/README.md

 # GitHub Microservice

-This is a sample Java + Spring Boot microservice that interacts with the GitHub API in order to retrieve Repositories + Branches information.
+This is a sample Java + Spring Boot microservice that interacts with the GitHub API and makes use of the Spring WebFlux reactive-stack web framework in order to retrieve and process Repositories + Branches information.

 ## Configuration